jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 		(lukeghg) prompt%

 Update lukeghg package from GitHub.
-Make sure you are in *<GHGInventoryDirectory>/lukeghg/* directory:
+Make sure you are in `<GHGInventoryDirectory>/lukeghg/` directory:

 		(lukeghg) prompt% git pull

-Update lukeghg virtual environment
+Update your lukeghg virtual environment:

 As with the first install recreate the wheel package, but now first remove the lukeghg package and then upgrade lukeghg and its dependencies.